smartstore/user-docs/en/user-guide/configuration/managing-languages.md

 ## Translating Resources

 You can find several languages in our [Smartstore translation portal](https://translate.smartstore.com/).
 However, if the language you want isn't there, you may need to create the translation yourself.
 To do so, it's recommended that you export all language resources of an existing language into an XML-file, translate them all and import the file again.
 Textual resources for plugins should be located in the designated xml files in the respective plugins.
-For more information about plugin resources, read the topic [https://smartstore.atlassian.net/wiki/spaces/SMNET60/pages/2511050611](https://smartstore.atlassian.net/wiki/spaces/SMNET60/pages/2511050611).